Djmax513/devheroes-react/README.md

 # Instaling and Running

-To run this project you just need to run `npm install` to install all recat-native + expo dependencies
+To run this project you just need to run `npm install` to install all react-native + expo dependencies

 After, you simply run `expo start` to run the expo setup